Pheterov/MySQL-ecommerce-analytics-portfolio/README.md

 ---

-## 👀 Summary / Role Fit — Why You Should Care
+## 👀 For Recruiters — Why You Should Care

 | What | Snapshot |
 |------|---------|